THE PROBLEM: BUSINESS ACQUISITION WITH SMALL CUSTOMER BASE AND THEREFORE CUSTOMER CONCENTRATION CONCERN

 "This was a great example of collaboration with many resources to HELP OUR CLIENT FULFILL HIS DREAM OF BUSINESS OWNERSHIP”

-— Eric Fought, SBA Market Manager, First Business Bank
+— Marty Ferguson, Managing Director of SBA Lending, First Business Bank

 Wonder if an SBA loan is right for you?